 Platelet deficiency causes the body to bruise and bleed more easily.
 Blood may not clot well at an open wound, and there may be a greater risk for internal bleeding if the platelet count is very low.

 All lymphocytes develop in the bone marrow from immature cells called stem cells.
 Lymphocytes that mature in the thymus gland (behind the breastbone) are called T-cells.
-Lymphocytes that mature in the bone marrow or lymphatic organs are called B-cells.14
+Those that mature in the bone marrow or lymphatic organs are called B-cells.14

-Our immune system protects the body from disease.
+The immune system protects the body from disease.
 It kills unwanted micro-organisms such as bacteria and viruses that may invade the body.

-B-cells express B-cell receptors (BCRs) on the surface of the cells which allow the cell to attach to an antigen on the surface of an invading microbe or other antigenic agent.
+B-cells express B-cell receptors (BCRs) on the surface of the cells.
+These allow the cell to attach to an antigen on the surface of an invading microbe or other antigenic agent.

 B-cells also secrete antibodies which attach to the surface of infection-causing microbes.
 These antibodies are Y-shaped, and each one is akin to a specialized "lock" into which a matching antigen "key" fits.
 As such, each Y-shaped antibody reacts to a different microbe, triggering a larger immune system response with the aim of fighting infection.

 In some circumstances, B-cells erroneously identify the normal cells of the human body as being antigens that require an immune system response.
-This is the mechanism that lies behind the development of autoimmune diseases such as multiple sclerosis, scleroderma and type 1 diabetes.
+This is the mechanism that lies behind the development of autoimmune diseases such as multiple sclerosis, scleroderma, and type 1 diabetes.

 These cells are so-called because they mature in the thymus, a small organ in the upper chest, just behind the sternum (some T-cells mature in the tonsils).
 There are many different types of T-cells, and they perform a range of functions as part of adaptive cell-mediated immunity.
 T-cells help B-cells make antibodies against invading bacteria, viruses, or other microbes.